mikalai-hryb/notes/general-terms.md

 designed to operate independently and is often dedicated to specific functions or applications.

+## Disk
+"Disk" is the word used by Unix systems to refer to physical storage devices.
+Disks contain volumes and can contain multiple volumes of different sizes.
+A disk is like the parent container for all the logical divisions of storage that might come below it.

+## Drive
+A drive is a physical device that’s used to store data.
+It’s not really a formal term but a commonly-used one.
+The term is often used informally to refer to any storage device, from a disk to a volume.

 ## HPC
 HPC - High-Performance Computing (applications).

+## IOPS
+IOPS  - IO operations per seconds.

 ## ISP
 ISP - Internet Service Provider